Moraxella species

 - M. catarrhalis is the major human pathogen.

-- Occasional cases of other Moraxella species described.
+- Occasional cases of other Moraxella species have been described.

 - M. nonliquefaciens has been seen in highly immunocompromised patients.
-May occasionally be misidentified in the lab as N. cinerea, N. flavescens, or as a glucose-negative strain of N. gonorrhoeae.
+It may occasionally be misidentified in the lab as N. cinerea, N. flavescens, or as a glucose-negative strain of N. gonorrhoeae.

-- Occasional cases of other Moraxella species described.
+- Occasional cases of other Moraxella species have been described.

 - Frequently missed in respiratory cultures because colonies resemble commensal Neisseria, which are normal flora.